Overview of Law Enforcement Programs

 Charlottesville Chief of Police Timothy J. Longo, Sr.

-The next Law Enforcement and the Constitution seminar will be held on the grounds of James Madison's Montpelier on November 12-14, 2012.
-Apply today!
+The next Advanced Law Enforcement and the Constitution seminar will be June 26-28, 2016.
+Apply online today!